Danilo09/gym-typescript/README.md

 ### Functionalities of this project

-- For the CSS: Tailwindcss
+- For the css: Tailwindcss
 - For the code estructure: Typescript
-- For the Environment: Vite
+- For the environment: Vite
-- For the links: react-anchor-link-smooth-scroll
+- For the links: React anchor link smooth scroll
-- For the Forms: react-hook-form
+- For the forms: React hook form
-- For the Fonts: Google Fonts
+- For the fonts: Google Fonts